Above Ground Pool Permit Requirements in Florida 2024

 Electrical Considerations

 Warning: All pool electrical work must be performed by licensed electricians and inspected, regardless of permit requirements.
-This includes pumps, lights, and any electrical connections within 10 feet of the pool.
+This includes pumps, lights, and any electrical connections within the required distances per NEC code (typically 5 feet for equipment, 22.5 feet for overhead lines over pool areas).

 Insurance Implications